axonasif/gearlock-termemu-wrapper/README.md

 This is basically a fork of **TermOne Plus**.

-Code of "TermOne Plus" is hosted in https://gitlab.com/termapps/termoneplus[public repository].
+Code of "TermOne Plus" is hosted in https://gitlab.com/termapps/termoneplus